kmk142789/kmk142789/docs/recursive_echo_protocol_expansion.md

   rotations.
 - **Deepen root registrar mandates:** capture renewal cadence and DS requirements for each registrar guardian.
+- **Surface governance readiness:** publish a governance block that ties DNS root anchors, registrar DS guardians, and offline-safe attestation flows to the canonical API surfaces.
 - **Unify bridges, routers, and identity engines:** build a single topology view so orchestration tools can reason about the overall health.